aacer0/boost_unipd/content/people/cappelli-pietro/index.md

-Pietro Cappelli is a Physics of Data student at the University of Padova with a backgroud in Phyisics.
-Pietro's interests are primarily focused on Physics of High Energy and data analysis, in particular applied in the context of the latter Physics' field.
-During his period of study in the master degree course, he contribute to some projects concerning machine learning tools applied to High Energy physics.
-In the Bachelor thesis, done in Ferrara, he studied the phenomenon of neutrino decoupling, by computing the right hand side of the Boltzmann equation, with numerical integration.
+Pietro Cappelli is a Physics of Data student at the University of Padova with a background in Physics.
+Pietro's interests are primarily focused on the Physics of High Energy and data analysis, in particular applied in the context of the latter Physics' field.
+During his period of study in the master's degree course, he contribute to some projects concerning machine learning tools applied to High Energy physics.
+In his Bachelor thesis, done in Ferrara, he studied the phenomenon of neutrino decoupling, by computing the right-hand side of the Boltzmann equation, with numerical integration.